 Now that we have learned a few different factoring techniques.
 Sort of like a bag of tricks we have.
 We can explore methods for combining them to factor more challenging expressions.
 These combined techniques would be applicable only on the most difficult Quant problems on the test.
 So what I'm covering in this video is relatively advanced.
-Show Transcript
+Read full transcript

 For example, suppose you had to factor something of this form.
 Well notice, first of all, we can use our old trick of factoring out a greatest common factor.
 And, of course, a greatest common factor, both coefficients are divisible by 6, and we can factor out an x as well.